 Torrenting is an amazing way of sharing files fast and easy.
 This is part of the reason why it’s so popular.
 Despite its popularity, torrenting without any protective measures can be risky.
 Most torrent users must have encountered some sort of DMCA notice in their life.

 This is because torrenting in some regions, like the U.S and many others is considered illegal.
 Therefore, users can find themselves facing backbreaking fines.
-However, using a cloaking mechanism of a simple and cheap VPN for torrenting can save you from all this hassle.
+However, using a cloaking mechanism of a simple VPN can save you from all this hassle.

 PeerBlock is an open source software for Windows operating system.
 This program works like a firewall for your internet connection.
 It can restrict user defined IP addresses from connecting to your computer.

 The concept behind PeerBlock is to block IP addresses that are used by government agencies or copyright enforcers.
 So that they cannot spy on you or your internet browsing activity.
 Unfortunately, the support for PeerBlock is spotty, so it is no longer updated regularly.

 Fortunately, there are PeerBlock alternatives that work exactly like the original one.
 In this blog, we are going to look at some of the best PeerBlock alternatives 2018.

 PeerBlock is a Windows only open source IP firewall software.
 The program allows you to control whom your computer can communicate with.
 Users can create their custom list of “harmful or bad” IPs, like for instance, those associated with an ad bot or spyware servers.
 Doing so, IPs in your block list are restricted from communicating with your computer.

 In theory, it does sound appealing; however, the program can be a bit finicky to work around.
 In addition, it seems that it is impossible to block all potential dangerous IPs.
 Therefore, relying on this software for torrenting can be a bit shady, as it doesn’t seem to do a good job at protecting your privacy.